 In Portugal, alternative funds are usually set up under the contractual structure.
 Nevertheless, a recent market trend is based on the transformation of commercial companies into collective investment companies, which are externally managed by fund managers.
 Considering that this requires there to be a fund manager in place, this model does not differ significantly from the contractual structure.

-Lastly, it should be noted that real estate investment trusts (sociedades de gestão e investimento imobiliário or SIGIs), are not subject to the UCI Law (see 2.3 Regulatory Regime for Funds), nor do they need to be managed by a fund manager.
-Even though SIGIs qualify as real estate collective investment companies endowed with legal personality, they are only subject to the SIGIs Framework, the Companies Code and certain provisions of the Securities Code regarding publicly traded companies.
+Lastly, it should be noted that real estate investment trusts (sociedades de gestão e investimento imobiliário, or SIGIs) are not subject to the UCI Law (see 2.2 Regulatory Regime for Funds), nor do they need to be managed by a fund manager.

-2.3 Regulatory Regime for Funds
+2.2 Regulatory Regime for Funds

-Activity involving the management of, investment in and marketing of alternative funds is mainly regulated by:
+Activity involving the management of investment in and marketing of alternative funds is mainly regulated by:

-- the Undertakings for Collective Investment Law (Regime da Gestão de Ativos), enacted by Decree Law No 27/2023 of 28 April 2023 (UCI Law), implemented in the Portugal Directive 2009/65/EC on Undertakings for Collective Investment in Transferable Securities (UCITS Directive), as amended from time to time; - the Securities Code or PSC (Código dos Valores Mobiliários), enacted by Decree Law No 486/99 of 13 November 1999, as amended from time to time, that came into force on 1 March 2000; - the Directive 2011/61/EU on Alternative Investment Fund Managers (AIFMD), which sets out most of the rules relating to alternative funds; - CMVM Regulation No 2/2015 on Undertakings for Collective Investment (Regulation No 2/2015), which sets forth more specific rules regarding certain aspects of the UCI Law
+- the Undertakings for Collective Investment Law (Regime da Gestão de Ativos), enacted by Decree Law No 27/2023 of 28 April 2023 (the "UCI Law"), implemented in the UCITS Directive, as amended from time to time;

+- the Portuguese Securities Code (PSC)

+(Código dos Valores Mobiliários), enacted by

+Decree Law No 486/99 of 13 November 1999,

+as amended from time to time, that came into

+force on 1 March 2000;

+- the Directive 2011/61/EU on Alternative Investment Fund Managers (AIFMD), which sets out most of the rules relating to alternative funds; and

+- CMVM Regulation No 7/2023 on the Undertakings for Collective Investment Law (Regulation No 7/2023), which sets forth more specific rules regarding certain aspects of the UCI Law.